tommcfarlin/where-can-i-watch-site/docs/README.md

 Built with modern web technologies for speed and reliability:

-- Next.js 14 with TypeScript
+- Next.js 15 with TypeScript
-- Tailwind CSS for styling
+- Tailwind CSS with custom design system
-- TMDB API for data
+- TMDB API for movie/TV data
+- Fuse.js for intelligent search
 - Hosted on Vercel

 ## Data Source